Mechanical Piping Engineer - Nuclear

 • Awareness of UK legislation relating to piping.

-This role may require security clearance and offers of employment will depend on obtaining the relevant level of clearance.
-If necessary, it will be discussed at interview.
-The vetting process is delivered by United Kingdom Security Vetting (UKSV) and may require candidates to provide proof of UK residency of 5 years or longer.
-If applying to this role please do not reference or include in your application any details of current or previously held security clearance.
+This role may require security clearance and offers of employment will be dependent on obtaining the relevant level of clearance.
+If this is necessary, it will be discussed with you at interview.
+The vetting process is delivered by United Kingdom Security Vetting (UKSV) and may require candidates to provide proof of residency in the UK of 5 years or longer.
+If applying to this role please do not make reference to (in conversation) or include in your application or CV, details of any current or previously held security clearance.

 #J-18808-Ljbffr